Julius-1974350/3E4/README.md

 # Planets-js
-Lerning how to code in js and doing a server using node.
+Learning how to code in js and doing a server using node.